Irenee123/LearnMate/README.md

 ## 🔍 Key Findings

-1. The **Adam optimizer with L2 regularization, dropout, and early stopping** (Instance 4) achieved the best performance (90% accuracy), demonstrating the effectiveness of combining multiple optimization techniques.
+1. The **Adam optimizer with L2 regularization, dropout, and early stopping** achieved the best performance (96% accuracy), demonstrating the effectiveness of combining multiple optimization techniques.

-2. **Dropout and early stopping** significantly improved model generalization compared to the baseline.

-3. The **Logistic Regression model** performed remarkably well (88.93% accuracy), showing that classical ML models can be competitive for structured binary feature sets.
+2. The **Logistic Regression model** performed remarkably well (88.93% accuracy), showing that classical ML models can be competitive for structured binary feature sets.

-4. The **SGD optimizer with L2 regularization** underperformed, likely due to its slower convergence and lack of additional regularization techniques.

 ## 🚀 How to Use